stasemsoft/S1CB-Software/docs/python/index.md

 You will need this package during the first 9 weeks of the start semester.

 You should have Python already installed.
-Furthermomre `miniconda` or `anaconda` are not required.
+Furthermore `miniconda` or `anaconda` are not required.
 Feel free to uninstall these applications if you don't know what these do.

 ### Steps